department-of-veterans-affairs/va.gov-team/platform/cms/research/CMS Notifications/Notifications-Research-Plan.md

 - Date and time of pilot session: Dec 8, 2022 at 9 AM Central

 ### Research sessions
-Spanning Sprint 73 & 74 we will be conducting research sessions Monday through Thursday with one morning session and one afternoon session each day.
+Spanning Sprint 73 & 74 we will be conducting research sessions Monday through Thursday from Dec 12 -22 with one morning session and one afternoon session each day.
 This will allow for plenty of available timeslots to fit the schedules of our research participants.

 - Morning Sessions: 11 AM - 11:30 AM Central
 - Afternoon Sessions: 2 PM - 2:30 PM Central